Glossary

 The bridging loan lender will enter a charge onto the land registry title of the property or properties being used for the loan security.
 This charge will ensure that the security cannot be sold or refinanced without the bridging loan monies being repaid from the proceeds.
 Once repaid, the charge will be removed.

-A first charge A bridging loan means that no other charges were showing at the land registry on the security at the time that the loan was arranged.
+A first charge bridging loan means that no other charges were showing at the land registry on the security at the time that the loan was arranged.

 Gross bridging loan